Professor Derek Briggs FRS

 He uses laboratory experiments, coupled with analyses of specimens, to determine how soft tissues are fossilised through replication by minerals such as apatite and pyrite, and how organic cuticles are preserved.
 He has contributed to new discoveries on many fossil groups of different ages, ranging from the nature and vertebrate affinities of the conodont animal to the colour of dinosaur plumage.
 Derek served as Director of the Yale Peabody Museum, and has been awarded the Lyell Medal of the Geological Society of London, the Boyle Medal of the Royal Dublin Society, and the Paleontological Society Medal.

-G. Evelyn Hutchinson Professor of Geology and Geophysics, Department of Geology and Geophysics, Yale University
+Professor of Earth and Planetary Sciences, Department of Earth and Planetary Sciences, Yale University

 Interest and expertise